 Visitors are not permitted to wear personal gloves upon entry into the facility.

-Visitors are not permitted access to hospital pantries and cafeteria—please ask staff for assistance.
+Visitors are not permitted access to hospital pantries or cafeteria — please ask staff for assistance.

 Guidance for safe visitation